-13-15.03.2020 International Conference: Global Structural Injustice and Minority Rights.
+13-15.03.2020 [cancelled due to Covid-19] International Conference: Global Structural Injustice and Minority Rights.
 Location: Northeastern University, Boston, MA, USA.
 Keynote Speakers: Avigail Eisenberg, University of Victoria, Stephen Gardiner, University of Washington and Catherine Lu, McGill University.
 See CFP here.

 21-22.10.2019 Workshop: Enduring Injustices and Truth and Reconciliation Commissions for Indigenous Peoples The workshop takes place at the Arctic University of Norway, Campus Tromsø.
 It brings together Sami and non-Sami scholars to discuss whether and how Truth and Reconciliation Commissions can help to overcome enduring injustices that indigenous peoples face from times of colonialism.
 A special focus lies on research focused on the situation of the Sami and the Norwegian Truth and Reconciliation Commission.
 The event is co-funded by the GMR and the Society for Applied Philosophy (SAP).
 See the program here.